ShelfOps/qtdocs/docs/guide.md

 Bosses are divided into two categories, Elite Mobs & Bosses.
 Elitemobs are regular which have higher stats and possibly an aura.
 They have a base chance of dropping loot and they scale to your threat level (more about that later)

 Bosses also appear as regular mobs, but they usually have better gear and visible particle effects alongside abilities to make you feel pain.
 When a boss spawns in the world, you will see a notification in chat alongside an option to track them.
-They are hard and definitely should not be fought alone unless you have good gear.
+They are usually extremely challenging and definitely should not be fought alone unless you have good gear.

 ### Guild Tier System
 The guild tier loot limiter limits the best loot a player can loot based on their guild tier.